Skip to main content

 Wedding Photo Booth Templates That Actually Wow Guests

-Weddings are your highest-value bookings.
-They're also where template quality matters most.
-A bride who spent months coordinating her color palette doesn't want a generic photo strip that clashes with everything.
+Weddings are your highest-value bookings, and they're where template quality matters most.
+A couple who spent months coordinating their color palette doesn't want a generic photo strip that clashes with everything — they want a keepsake that looks like it was made for their day.

 What Makes a Great Wedding Template